artifacthealth/baseline/README.md

 ## Comparison tests

 Similar to [jsperf.com](https://jsperf.com/), Baseline is able to compare the performance of several different tests and report, with statistical significance, which tests are fastest, which are slowest, and by how much.
-Using the `compare` function instead of `suite` creates a comparison test.
+Use the `compare` function instead of `suite` to create a comparison test.

 ```
 compare("Regexp vs indexOf", function() {